Monday 1 March 2021

 The result was a masterpiece that combined the excitement of Laser Squad with a complex strategic element whereby the player had to research alien technologies while keeping XCOM's defence bases stocked with fresh troops and presumably sandwiches and drinks etc.

 Sadly the series fell apart at that point.
-The publishers released a quick sequel called Terror From the Deep, which I ignored at the time because it was essentially Enemy Unknown with different graphics, made by a different development team using the same underlying game code.
+The publishers released a mission-pack sequel called Terror From the Deep, which I ignored at the time because it was essentially Enemy Unknown with different graphics, made by a different development team using the same underlying game code.
 I finally got around to playing it last year, and it wasn't worth the wait.

 The PlayStation 3 version of XCOM: Enemy Unknown

 The series fell dormant in the early 2000s, but it was too cool to die.
 It sprang to life again twice over, in 2012 and 2013.
 The 2012 game, XCOM: Enemy Unknown (above), was a triumph that updated the series successfully for the modern age.
 It simplified the tactical gameplay in generally sensible ways and removed the most frustrating aspects of the original games, while adding a more extensive backstory and a degree of characterisation to what had been an impersonal experience.
-The cutscenes involving brash Central Officer Bradford and his small team of scientists and engineers were simplistic but engaging, with decent writing and voice acting; they were cartoonish but the characters had charisma.
+The cutscenes involving brash Central Officer Bradford and his small team of scientists and engineers were simplistic but engaging, with decent writing and voice acting.
+They were cartoonish, but the characters had charisma.

 On top of that it had a terrific, suspenseful soundtrack: